 Varicocele, pronounced vari-co-seal, is a dilation of the veins above the testicle.
-This is usually harmless, but in some cases can be painful and affect fertility.
+This is usually harmless, but in some cases can be uncomfortable or painful and affect fertility.

-This condition is fairly common affecting around one in 12 young adult males.
+This condition is fairly common affecting around 1 in 7 young adult males.

 It is usually visible when standing up, but not lying down.